corinef/Python-qPCR-analysis/README.md

 Full analysis of *F. vesca* circadian clock gene expression in differential photoperiod treatments via RT-qPCR analysis

 # Overview
 Quantitative real-time PCR is an important technique in analyzing real-time gene expression analysis.
 Gene expression analysis software is expensive, and calculation of relative expression of target gene using a reference gene is relatively straight-forward.
-This document includes the methods used in this master thesis to relatively quantify gene expression of qPCR.
+This document includes the analysis used in this master thesis to relatively quantify gene expression of qPCR via a Python script.

 ## Background information on qPCR data
 Cq values represent the number of PCR cycles needed to observe a certain threshold of fluorescence for each sample.
 DNA sequences are doubled each cycle, so Cq values are on a log2 scale (1 cycle = 2x original sequence abundance, 2 cycles = 4x original sequence abundance), therefore higher Cq values corresponds to lower DNA expression levels.